Usually the darkness comes in the mail.

 I sit on the railing, looking at the frozen river below.
 The darkness says, what if someone jumped off the bridge on to the ice.
 It describes broken limbs, twisted and wrong.
 It speaks, slowly and lovingly, of brains dashed against the river.

 I look out across the hills, where the snow is still yellow warm.
-My breath puffs out in a little fog in front of my face.
+My breath puffs out in front of my face.

 I shove myself off the edge of the bridge.